LAW 2598 - Corporate Law

 - Word Length: 5% of the total mark possible for a written assessment will be deducted for every 100 words (or part thereof) by which it exceeds a stipulated word limit.
 For example, a 2,000 word essay graded at 63% will have 5% deducted if it is between 2,001 and 2,100 words long for a final mark of 58%.
 If the essay is between 2,101 and 2,200 words long, 10% will be deducted for a final mark of 53%, etc. Words are calculated including quotations and headings within the text, and substantive footnotes, but excluding standard footnotes, cover page information, and bibliography.
 A substantive footnote is any footnote which includes sentences (full or partial), whether alongside or without a citation, but does not include the standard footnote references as set out in the AGLC in Chapters 1.2 'Introductory Signals for Citations', 1.3 'Sources Referring to Other Sources' and 1.4 'Subsequent References'.

 Turnaround time: The Online Quizzes will be marked and those marks available to view as soon as the deadline for each has passed.
 The answers to the quizzes will not be made available online but may be discussed in the revision lecture.
-Feedback for the Research Presentations will be provided in the seminar in week 8.
-The Research Paper will be returned to students within 4 weeks of the submission date with written feedback.
+The Ethics Essay will be returned to students within 4 weeks of the submission date with written feedback.
 General feedback, as well as specific individual feedback, will be provided.
 Students will be notified by email when assignments are available to view online.

 Grades for your performance in this course will be awarded in accordance with the following scheme: